algolia/json-stream-analyzer/README.md

 ## What's in the box

-This library converts provides different tools to help you analyze a stream of JSON data, decomposed into four different packages:
+This library provides different tools to help you analyze a stream of JSON data, decomposed into four different packages:

 - **inference**: A set of tools to convert any arbitrary JSON element into a type model of that element, as well as combine these models into a single one, which is the model of the stream.
 - **diagnostics**: A set of tools to identify potential issues within a model.
 There can be false positives in the diagnostics.